nilaksha-barman/coupling_constants_for_nucleonic_RMF/README.md

 # coupling_constants_for_nucleonic_RMF
-### The iso-scalar and iso-vector coupling constants for the RMF model.
+### This repository contains files of posterior sets (saturation properties and coupling constants) for Chiral EFT + Astro and Chiral EFT + Astro + HIC constraints used in our paper 'Investigating the role of nuclear parameters on oscillation modes in hot Neutron Stars' (arXiv link: https://arxiv.org/abs/2408.00739)